esolanoo/esolanoo/README.md

 - 👋 Hello there, I’m @esolanoo.
-I am a Mechatronics Engineering and post-graduate in Data Science with focus on advanced programing.
+I am a Mechatronics Engineer and post-graduate in Data Science with focus on advanced programing.
 - 👀 I’m interested in Machine Learning, Deep Learning, and Evolutionary Algorithms (all mostly on Python and a bit in C++)
 - 🌱 I’m currently focused Data Science, Machine Learning, and genetic Algorithms
 - 💞️ I’m also passionate about embedded C/C++ for hardware/software integration (Arduino, ATMEGA, STM32)